-In order for LPCS programs to reach their maximum potential, Guests need a stable, safe, healthy, and positive place in which to make life changes.
+In order for LPCS programs to reach their maximum potential, our Guests need a stable, safe, healthy, and positive place in which to make life changes.
 The Interim Housing Coordinators are responsible for creating and ensuring a safe, healthy, and respectful community for Guests.
 Guests will become more invested in their own life changes when they feel connected to something larger than themselves – a community.
 They will see how their actions affect the community, and how they can learn and benefit from others in the community.
 Creating this sense of community will result in greater social skills and more positive decision-making abilities, which in turn will lead to more lasting life changes.

 Hours: 10-14 hours per week with additional fill-in opportunities available for extra shifts.
 Must be available to work weekday or weekend shifts (morning and evening).